thomasperi/yacssmin/README.md

     $minified_css = \ThomasPeri\YaCSSMin\Minifier::minify($css);

-That's it.
-The rest of this readme is philosophical.
+## Testing

+The best way to contribute is by submitting test cases -- both passing and failing.
+To create a new test case:

+1. Create a new subdirectory inside `tests/test-data`.
+2. Inside that subdirectory, create a file named `_expected.css`.
+3. Create as many other `.css` files inside that directory as you want.
+4. The test will fail if any of those other `.css` files, after being minified, don't match `_expected.css`.

+## Philosophy
+You can stop reading now unless you want to know about the ideas that went into YaCSSMin.

-## Why?
+### Why?
 Why write another CSS Minifier?
 I had a few goals in mind:

 * No dependencies on other libraries.
+* No "bells and whistles" -- just minify CSS.
 * Readable and maintainable, using regular expressions only for tokenizing, not for decision-making.
 * Don't break any CSS that works, even if there's crazy stuff in there.
 * Don't "accidentally fix" any broken CSS.
-* Handle corner cases in the simplest way possible, even if it means the output is a few bytes longer than it could be.
+* Handle corner cases in the simplest way possible.

-## The Two Big Challenges
+### The Two Big Challenges
 In CSS, white space and comments are complicated.
-Half the source code of this minifier deals with how and when to convert them.

-### #1: Whitespace
+#### #1: Whitespace

 In some contexts whitespace is ignored, and in others it has meaning.
 Here's an example in which all of the whitespace is completely meaningless and can be stripped away: